NEP: Autoregressive Image Editing via Next Editing Token Prediction: Experiments

 \subsubsection{Zero-shot Image Editing}

 We demonstrate that RLlmaGen is readily capable of image editing.
-This is achieved by removing the tokens in the editing region and regenerating them.
+This is achieved by regenerating tokens in the editing regions.
 Figure~\ref{fig:zero_shot_editing} demonstrates that RLlmaGen can make fine-grained and coherent edits.

+\textbf{Comparison with Localized Editing Approaches.}~~We compare our zero-shot editing performance against aMUSEd~\cite{patil2024amused}, which is also capable of localized zero-shot editing.
+We use its publicly available checkpoint for comparison, adhering to its default configurations\footnote{https://huggingface.co/blog/amused}.
+Results on the MagicBrush dataset show that our approach outperforms aMUSEd.
+This is attributed to our method’s ability to enable fine-grained editing by keeping all source image tokens visible to the generation model, whereas aMUSEd replaces edited regions with mask tokens, limiting its precision.

+\textbf{Ablations on Generation Order.}~~Alternative to the default generation order, i.e., an in-mask raster scan order, as we introduced in Section 3.3, we employ random generation order for zero-shot image editing.
+The results in Table~\ref{tab:abl_zero_shot} demonstrate that altering the generation order has negligible impact on the effectiveness of our approach, confirming its robustness.